isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The GSL is a small library of facilities designed to support this set of guidelines.
 Without these facilities, the guidelines would have to be far more restrictive on language details.

-The Core Guidelines support library is defined in namespace `gsl` and the names may be aliases for standard library or other well-known library names.
+The Core Guidelines support library is defined in namespace `gsl` and the names might be aliases for standard library or other well-known library names.
 Using the (compile-time) indirection through the `gsl` namespace allows for experimentation and for local variants of the support facilities.

 The GSL is header only, and can be found at [GSL: Guidelines support library](https://github.com/Microsoft/GSL).
 The support library facilities are designed to be extremely lightweight (zero-overhead) so that they impose no overhead compared to using conventional alternatives.